PaulFreund/CaptureKVMBridge/README.md

 ```

 Make sure both USB ports are connected: full-speed to the controlling computer running CaptureKVM and
 high-speed to the destination system that should receive the emulated peripherals.
+Console logs stream
+over the USB Serial/JTAG interface; when exercising the FTDI bridge, point the CaptureKVM desktop app
+at the additional COM port, configured for 6,000,000 baud.

 ## License